Reactions of Aromatic Molecules

-1. The mechanism of nitro reduction isn’t generally covered, because it’s loooong (15+ steps), time is limited, and the themes from the mechanism don’t really recur in subsequent parts of the course.
+Note 1. .
+The mechanism of nitro reduction isn’t generally covered, because it’s loooong (15+ steps), time is limited, and the themes from the mechanism don’t really recur in subsequent parts of the course.
 Which isn’t to say it isn’t important, just that choices inevitably have to be made, and nitro reduction inevitably ends up on the cutting room floor.
-Here’s roughly what the reaction would look like with Sn and acid (click for popup image)
+Here’s roughly what the reaction would look like with Sn and acid hover for popup image (link to image)

 OK, this is pretty far beyond introductory course stuff, so feel free to skip.
 Still, the question remains: why the weird order of migratory order in the Baeyer-Villiger?